 Hope for Living stands for social justice and confronts social issues head on.
-We address issues such as racism, inequality in the healthcare system, and youth homelessness.
+We address issues such as racism and youth homelessness.

 Who We Are

 Vaish is currently a junior at Washtenaw International High School.
-She is passionate about community service, racial equality, and educating everyone around her about stereotypes.
-Vaish also loves cooking, watching Anime, and playing with her dog.
+She is passionate about community service, racial equality, and especially activism.
+Vaish also loves cooking, anything to do with Harry Potter, and playing with her dog.

 Donate to the Hope for Living Project in order to fight social inequality in your community.
 Any donation, small or large would be greatly appreciated.
 100% of your donation will go towards providing a better quality of life and services for those who are less fortunate.